-Programs include sponsorship of the traditional Homecoming reception for alumni and friends, the Commencement Breakfast for graduating seniors, and the "Griffon Globetrotters" tours.
+Programs include sponsorship of the traditional Homecoming reception for alumni and friends, the Commencement Breakfast for graduating seniors, and the Alumni Awards program.
 Many of the flowers and shrubs adorning the campus were planted through the beautification program of the Alumni Association.